-Before we jump into rules, a quick line on how email delivery infrastructure works.
+Before that, a quick word on how email delivery infrastructure works.

 In order to deal with the email SPAM problem, Internet Service Providers (ISPs) and Email Inbox providers (like Gmail, Yahoo Mail, AOL etc.) rely on SPAM filters, Firewalls and Blacklist directories to keep your inbox free of "Unsolicited” SPAM emails.